It goes without saying that if your client loses all his wealth, then you lose too.

 “An estate attorney deals with what’s going to happen when you die.
 We talk about making sure that what you have now is protected,” Presser says.
 There might be a thousand estate attorneys in a city, but there may be 10 to 15 asset protection attorneys in the country, Presser says.

 The asset protection attorney’s first step will be to help clients inventory their wealth so that all assets are accounted for.
+“Most people have a lot more than they think they have,” Presser says, citing valuable domain names, telephone numbers and intellectual property as assets that might not come as readily to mind as potential inheritances and other liquid and non-liquid assets.

 The next step is to choose from an array of protective entities and strategies within a broad range of cost and protection levels.
 “It’s a cost-benefit analysis.
 It’s just a matter of finding the right fit,” Presser says.